 Additional interest and additional insured are among the more commonly misunderstood terms in insurance.
 They are often used interchangeably, but they refer to different parties.

 An additional interest has a vested “interest” in the item or property being insured but has no actual ownership of it.
-This is most often an entity like a bank or other lender who wants to be kept up to date on how the item is being protected.
+This is often an entity like a bank or other lender that wants to be kept up to date on how the item is being protected.

 Additional interest vs. additional insured in car insurance

 There's often confusion around the definitions of additional insured, named driver, and listed drivers on car insurance policies.
 To whom these labels apply — and what they protect — may vary substantially.

 A named driver policy only covers drivers explicitly listed as named drivers on the policy.
 This means that any driver not listed is not covered.
 Permissive use is not honored in this situation, so it is not advised that you loan your car to any driver not specifically named.
 A listed driver is anyone listed on the policy who uses the vehicle more than once a month.
 This includes anyone who lives with you who is of driving age.

 An additional insured party in auto insurance is someone with a stake in the ownership of the vehicle.
 Here are some of the situations which would lead to listing an additional insured on a car insurance policy: